BetterDiscord/docs/src/index.md

 # BetterDiscord Documentation

-{% banner "warning" %}
-Documentation is still under construction.
-Some links may either work improperly or not be added.
+{% banner "warning" %}Documentation is still under construction.
+Some links may either work improperly or not be added.{% endbanner %}
-{% endbanner %}

 This site is split into three separate sections:
 - General documentation mainly aimed at end-users but has some useful information for developers as well.